apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LogConfigs is detail log file config which provided by provider.
+<p>LogConfigs is a detailed log file config provided by the provider.
-Cannot be updated.</p>
+This field is immutable.</p>
 </td>
 </tr>
 <tr>